notmuch/notmuch/doc/man1/notmuch-new.rst

     ``--decrypt=(true|auto|false)``

-        If ``true``, when encountering an encrypted message, try to decrypt it while indexing.
-If decryption is successful, index the cleartext itself.
+        If ``true``, when encountering an encrypted message, try to decrypt it while indexing, and store any discovered session keys.
 If ``auto``, try to use any session key already known to belong to this message, but do not attempt to use the user's secret keys.
+If decryption is successful, index the cleartext of the message.

-        Be aware that the index is likely sufficient to reconstruct the cleartext of the message itself, so please ensure that the notmuch message index is adequately protected.
-DO NOT USE ``--decrypt=true`` without
-        considering the security of your index.
+        Be aware that the index is likely sufficient (and the session key is certainly sufficient) to reconstruct the cleartext of the message itself, so please ensure that the notmuch message index is adequately protected.
+DO NOT USE ``--decrypt=true`` without considering the security of your index.

         See also ``index.decrypt`` in **notmuch-config(1)**.